Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Object Placement

 \subsection{Deep Learning Methods}

-Apart from the above methods which leverage prior knowledge to calculate and select the reasonable placement for the foreground object, some methods~\cite{zhan2019spatial,CompositionalGANAzadi2020,zhanhierarchy,tan2019image} employ deep learning techniques to predict the placement and generate the composite image automatically.
-One group of methods rely on explicit rules to find a reasonable location for the foreground object, with the help of pretrained deep learning models.
-For example, given the background and its depth map, \citet{STDODISGeorgakis2017} combine the support surface detection and semantic segmentation to produce regions for placing the objects.
-Then, the size of the object is determined by using the depth of the selected position and the original scale of the object.
+Apart from the above methods which design explicit rules to infer the reasonable placement for the foreground object, some methods~\cite{zhan2019spatial,CompositionalGANAzadi2020,zhanhierarchy,tan2019image,wang2017binge} employ deep learning techniques to predict the placement and generate the composite image automatically.